 Jesus reminds the apostles, and us, to be prayerful.
 A faithful and believing person will receive a beneficial answer to prayer, and will be able to do great things, as they have seen Him do.
 He adds that as we pray we should forgive, if we have anything against anyone, so that the Father in heaven may also forgive us.

-What good words with which to start the new year.
+What good words with which to look toward the start of the new year.